Read time : 12 minutes

 Back to basics – What is a ‘Brand’?
 Why is ‘Branding’ important?

-How as the term ‘Brand’ conceived in the first place?
+How was the term ‘Brand’ conceived in the first place?

 Customers trust a company’s brand when the experience consistently meet or beat their expectations.
 As customers band together with shared experiences of a brand, they form a community with a stronger voice.

-How do our business leaders and mentors define a ‘Brand’?
+How do our industry friends define a ‘Brand’?

 “It’s a set of beliefs, attitude, tone, values, mission etc wrapped up and into a service, product, interaction model, and visible design language.
 I wear simple black long socks with three lines on them and a logo.
 They look cool because I believe them to be cool, and I believe them to be cool because the brand emits that through the messages it propagates.”
 Matt ‘Mills’ Miller at UsTwo

 So why is ‘Branding’ important?

 “Your brand is what drives the product you build; the people you hire; the messages you put out into the world; the customers who buy from you and ultimately the legacy you leave.
 Whether you’re B2B or B2C, branding is fundamental to help frame and shape the all-important questions around who you are, what you do, why, how and who for.”
 Natasha Lytton at Seedcamp

 “It’s important because it is a process through which people with an idea, product, service, company (and many other things) can discuss, share, develop, build meaning which allows them to use the brand in a meaningful way.
 Without branding the meaning could easily become unclear.”
 Peter Schmidt-Hansen at Norwich Business School, UEA